mediremi/arcee/README.md

 If namespace if prefixed by `!` (`!app.foo`), then the configuration is mutable.

 #### `config` (Object || String)
-Can be an object or a file location to a JSON, YAML or TOML file.
+Can be an object or a file location to a JSON, YAML, TOML or JavaScript file.

 #### Examples